Avinash-Raj/tempy/README.md

             'Pytemplate - template engine'
 ```

-From the above file you may able to find out all the relationships of a particular tag.
+From the above file you may able to find out ancestors, siblings of a particular tag.
 Lets take, `body` tag.
 Parent of this tag is
 `html`, brother `head` and a child tag called `h1`.